keepaliveit-staging/staging.keepaliveit.co.uk/_pages/environmental-policy.markdown

 {% include breadcrumbs.html %}

-## Company Environmental Policy
+## Company Environmental Policy for Keep-Alive I.T Ltd.
-Opening paragraph for company to include short introduction and company history.

 Keep-Alive I.T places great importance on its environment and its vision is to ensure it plays a part in the protection and long-term sustainability of the natural world.
 Our aim is to minimize the environmental impact of our product and services, and to achieve continual improvement in environmental performance.